Nozemi/MialityAnti-Advertiser/README.md

 - Word blacklist
 - Seperator blacklist
 - More than two equal character in a row check
+- Whitelist for players (For flatfile saving at least)
+- Flatfile support

 More than two equal characters in a row means that whenever a player sends messages like "Heeeeeeeello??" it removes the uncessesary characters